 People with destructive tendencies usually never look for methods of improvement.
-When they seek advice they are really just looking for someone to confirm their behavior.
+When they seek advice, they are just looking for someone to confirm their behavior.

-When we are asked to offer helpful advice, it's frustrating when they don't listen.
-Some people are simply not worth fighting for, so we also need to know when to back away from trying to help—even if they ask.
+When a friend asks us for help, it's frustrating when they don't listen.
+We need to know when to back away from trying to help—even if they ask.

-If they are the kind of person who just wants confirmation for doing things the wrong way, they end up taking your response as criticism.
-They refuse to recognize the valuable options that are being presented to them.
+If they are the kind of person who just wants confirmation for doing things the wrong way, they end up hearing your response as criticism.
+They refuse to accept the valuable options that you are trying to give them.

-Some people are aware of their flaws and want to find solutions.
-They want to listen and they want to learn.
-They want to be successful, and it's joy to help them.
-They truly want help and they make good use of it.
+On the other hand, some people are aware of their flaws and want to find solutions.
+They want to listen, and they want to learn.
+They want to be successful, and it's a joy to help them.
+They genuinely wish to hear what you have to say, and they make good use of it.

 7. A True Friend Will Appreciate Your Values

-For example, I like to let people know that they can trust that when I say something is going to happen—it does.
-Once I make a commitment to do something, or to meet someone somewhere, I don’t let anything get in the way.
-I only make promises when I know I can keep them, and I expect to be treated that same way.
+For example, I like to let people see that they can trust my commitments.
+When I say something is going to happen—it does.
+Once I commit to doing something, or to meet someone somewhere, I don’t let anything get in the way.
+I only make promises when I know I can keep them, and I expect to be treated that same way in return.